 fob programming/Emergency start debug

-If you're unable to program your FOBs, don’t rush out and buy a new immobilizer or send it off for programming— there might be a simple DIY fix.
+If you're unable to program FOBs, don’t rush to buy a new immobilizer or send it out to be programmed - there may be low cost, DIY workaround.

-The immobilizer relies on two signals for programming: KEY and IGN, which come from the ignition/lock assembly, as shown.
-(For 1995 models, the IGN signal also passes through the Airbag Control Unit.)
-During programming, you enter the 4-digit PIN code by turning the key ON and OFF following feedback from the immobilizer warning light.
-Both of these switches need to be functioning properly or the procedure will fail.
+The immobilizer relies on two signals for programming: KEY and IGN.
+Both come from the ignition/lock assembly, as shown.
+(In 1995 models, IGN also passes through the Airbag Control Unit.)
+During programming you enter the 4-digit PIN code by rotating the key ON and OFF following feedback from the immobilizer warning light.
+The KEY and IGN switches both need to be functioning properly or the procedure will fail.

 FOB programming system in 1995 North American 993's: